Crosshill F.C.

 Crosshill Football Club was a 19th-century football club based in Glasgow.

 History

-The club was founded in 1874, under the name Woodbank.
-The club's first match was at home to the Argyll club of Dennistoun in March; its first win came the next month against the Regent Park, thanks to a George Munro hat-trick.
+The club was founded in 1873, under the name Woodbank.
+The club's first recorded match took place in September 1873, being a 0–0 draw against Queen's Park Juniors.
+Its first recorded win came the next year against the Regent Park, thanks to a George Munro hat-trick.
 The club was running two XIs by the end of the season.

-The club changed its name to Crosshill in February-March 1875.
+The club changed its name to Crosshill in February or March 1875.
 Under the Crosshill name, the club entered the 1876–77 Scottish Cup, the only time it would enter the competition.
-In the first round, Crosshill won 2–1 at Hyde Park Loco Works of Cowlairs, with goals from Munro and club secretary McTavish.
+In the first round, Crosshill won 2–1 at Hyde Park Locomotive Works of Cowlairs, with goals from Munro and club secretary McTavish.
 In the second round (last 41), the club drew 0–0 at home to Govan side Lancefield, but lost 2–0 in the replay.